cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - `client.data_modeling.instances.aggregate` the parameters `instance_type` and `group_by` has swapped order.
 - The return type of `client.data_modeling.instances.aggregate` has changed from `InstanceAggregationResultList` to a more specific value `AggregatedNumberedValue | list[AggregatedNumberedValue] | InstanceAggregationResultList` depending on the `aggregates` and `group_by` parameters.
+- The `client.sequences.data.retrieve` method has changed signature:
+  The parameter `columns_external_id` is renamed `columns`.
+This is to better match the API and have a consistent overload implementation.

 ### Changed
 - All `assert`s meant for the SDK user, now raise appropriate errors instead (`ValueError`, `RuntimeError`...).